-One of the goals of fusion surgery is for the bones to heal together or "weld" into one solid piece of bone.
+One of the goals of fusion surgery is for the bones to heal together or “weld” into one solid piece of bone.
 For fusion surgeries, bone graft is used to achieve fusion and the fusion heals much in the same way a broken bone heals in a cast.
-If the bones do not "weld together" properly, then motion may continue across the area.
+If the bones do not “weld together” properly, then motion may continue across the area.
 For some patients, motion in that area can cause pain similar to that of a broken bone that never heals.
-Many patients with pseudarthrosis do not have any particular symptoms, and for these patients further treatment and evaluation is not always needed.
-When needed, x-rays and CT scans of the spine may be used to determine if a spinal fusion has occurred.
+Many patients with pseudarthrosis have no symptoms.
+For these asymptomatic patients, often further treatment or evaluation is not necessary as the risk of revision surgery outweighs the benefit.
+However, for those symptomatic patients, x-rays and CT scans of the spine may be used to determine if a spinal fusion has occurred.

 Treatment of the patient with symptomatic pseudarthrosis involves a second attempt at fusion.
 Recent surgical advances including the use of spinal instrumentation, bone graft substitutes, and genetic engineering (bone morphogenetic protein) have helped surgeons decrease the risk of pseudarthrosis after spine fusion surgery.